bmpaciotti/HCA_201/career-practical-advice.md

 # What Do Employers Need?

 - Health analytics is a problem oriented field.
-Employers need people who can learn about what problems need to be solved, document possible solutions, and them implement some programming / analytics to help
+Employers need people who can learn about what problems need to be solved, document possible solutions, and then implement some programming / analytics to help

 - Employers do not simply want programmers.
 The valuable people are those who can communicate and work in a team to solve problems